Read Time: 8 minutes

 New-MailboxRepairRequest

-The command will help you find either out of the four corruption types: AggregateCounts, FolderView, ProvisionedFolder, and SearchFolder.
+The command will help you find one of the four corruption types: AggregateCounts, FolderView, ProvisionedFolder, and SearchFolder.

 Eseutil helps in repairing the database only if the mailbox database is dismounted.
 However, the given PowerShell cmdlet helps repair corrupt Exchange database individual and multiple mailboxes without dismounting the online database.